vitelot/training/preprocessing/README.md

 2. `Yearly schedules`.
 These data are provided by OeBB, are not public, and cover the scheduled timetables of all the trains travelling in Austria.
 These data are in a xml format.
 We use these data as a reference to build the timetables.
 The script taking care of this is ```scanxml.jl```.

-3. `Daily transits`.
+3. `RailML ARAMIS data`.
 These data are not public and contain the effective operations in one day.
-Some trains travel in one day even if they have not been scheduled.
-Some others are canceled.
-These data account for all of that.
-Unfortunately, there are some holes due to minor recording infrastructure failures, so that they must be processed by using the information collected from the RINF and the yearly schedules.
-The script taking care of these data is ```compose.jl``` (moved now in the configuration section).